wxwern/cs2103t-tp/docs/DeveloperGuide.md

 Jobby's Command Autocompletion is designed to provide users with intelligent command suggestions and offer autocompletion by analyzing the existing partial command input and the current application state.

 Just like programming IDEs, a user may type a prefix subsequence of a long command part, and simply press **TAB** to finish the command using the suggested match.
-For instance, type "sort -tt" and press **TAB** to finish the command as "sort --title".
+For instance, type `sort -tt` and press **TAB** to finish the command as `sort --title`.

 #### The Autocomplete Package